 Would you do it?
 Probably not.

-The best ways to contact an influencer are email and social media direct messaging.
+The best ways to contact an influencer are email and social media direct messaging (DM).

-- Research the influencer's website.
-Find out the influencer’s preferred method of communication.
+Research the influencer's website and find out their preferred method of communication.
 If you can’t find a contact form or email address, use an email finder tool.

 Crafting your outreach message

 You Googled "influencer marketing examples" and found a bunch of great templates for your first outreach email.
 Great!
 Just kidding.